 In addition to ensuring your claim is accurately valued, your legal team might also help ensure your claim is filed on time.
 Timely filing means complying with California Code of Civil Procedure (CCP) §335.1, which generally gives you two years after your accident to file a personal injury lawsuit.

-Failing to file your lawsuit prior to the general two-year deadline could lead to having your case dismissed without ever being heard.
-A personal injury law firm might be able to ensure your potential lawsuit is filed on time, and the possibility of dismissal is eliminated.
+Failing to file your lawsuit before the general two-year deadline can lead to your case’s dismissal.
+A personal injury law firm might be able to ensure your potential lawsuit is filed on time.
+They can also eliminate the possibility of your lawsuit’s dismissal.

 We Can Help You Know What to Do in a Hit-And-Run Case